-Components of HVDC Transmission & Working
+Components of HVDC Transmission System & Working

 A typical HVDC transmission system is shown in Figure.
-In this system, the AC produced by generating stations is stepped up and converted to the DC with the help of a rectifier unit.
+In this system, the AC produced by generating stations is stepped up and converted to DC with the help of a rectifier unit.
 Then this DC is transmitted by the HVDC transmission line.
 At the receiving end, an inverter unit converts the received DC back to AC.
-Now this DC is stepped down and distributed.
+Now, this DC is stepped down and distributed.

 The rectifier and inverter units make use of thyristor for controlled operation.
 By varying the firing angle of the thyristor, the magnitude DC output voltage is controlled in these units.

-Components of HVDC Transmission System
+Block Diagram of HVDC Transmission System

 - DC line inductors,